 Object number: E.67.1903

-Description: Four panels from an outer coffin, box-shaped, made of painted wood belonging to a man named User-heta (or Heta-user) from Beni Hasan, Middle Egypt.
+Description: Four panels from an outer coffin, box-shaped, made of painted wood belonging to a man named Heta-User (or User-Heta) from Beni Hasan, Middle Egypt.
 The coffin dates to the 12th Dynasty, Middle Kingdom (around 1938 - 1756 BC).
 The coffin is missing the lid and the base; only the sides are present, all with the uppermost part missing, including the horizontal text lines.
 Most of the dowels are missing.
 The short sides are fairly intact, each made of two planks, joined by two long dowels which survive.
 The front is full-length and almost complete, only a short upper section is missing.

 Measurements: Front: l.
 205.5 cm w.
 36 cm d.
 4 cm; Back: l.
 205.4 cm w.
 20.2 cm d.
 4 cm; P.l. end board: l.
 49 cm w.
 41 cm d.
 3.5 cm; P.r. end bord: l.
 49 cm w.
 36.4 cm d.
 3.5 cm